ECW Anarchy Rulz (video game): Features

 After ECW Hardcore Revolution was disappointingly received due to, among other reasons, the lack of an ECW feel (the game was criticized for being too similar to the earlier WWF Attitude release), Acclaim tried to compensate for this by adding many new match types.
 Among these are the Table Match, Inferno Match, Dumpster Match, Rage In A Cage, Hate Match, and the Backlot Brawl.

 The game featured new control mechanics as well, however these felt very similar to the controls that had been with the series since WWF War Zone.
 Rounding out the additions is the revamped career mode.
 There was going to be a Nintendo 64 version of this game but it was cancelled as the console was approaching the end of its life.

 This was the last game that was made for ECW before it filed for bankruptcy and was purchased by World Wrestling Entertainment (WWE).
 Acclaim went on to produce the Legends of Wrestling series.
 The more recent incarnation of ECW would appear in three games in the WWE Smackdown vs. Raw series (2008–2010).

-Playable

-The game featured a selection of wrestlers and other on screen personalities that were active in ECW during development.
-Many of them are returning from the previous game with only a few having any changes or updates.
-Some of the announcer characters did not wrestle in ECW, and as such borrow a moves set from characters of the previous game, e.g. Paul Heyman uses Taz' moves set.
-Most are unlocked by default, although others can be unlocked through gameplay.

-Jobbers

-Like in 'ECW Hardcore Revolution', the game featured wrestlers who featured in ECW events, as well as a separate cast of "jobber" characters.
-By pressing 'Right' on the selection screen, the player can see the jobber list.
-They are a mixture of staff members in ECW and Acclaim, as well as some completely fictional personalities.
-They all appear randomly as opponents in the earlier stages of Career Mode.
-At first, Trainer is the only one available as a playable character.
-The remainder need to be unlocked through game-play, and had moves sets borrowed from characters that previously featured in ECW Hardcore Revolution and WWF Attitude.